What are ‘FemMetal Awards’?

 This award is to honor the band with the music video released in the selected year.
-It differs from the Image and Performance award because it focuses in a formalist way on the music video itself, away from the relation with the general band image and concept.
+It differs from the Image and Performance award because it focuses on the music video itself, away from the relation with the general band image and concept.
 Any music video that left an impression, even if it was simply made, would be eligible for this award.

 This award honors the band with the best album released in the selected year.

 Best Cover Artist

 This award honors artists who release covers on any social media or video-sharing platform.

 The awards have the following tiers from highest to lowest.